Businesses overpaying on energy by not switching

 - There'll be no paperwork and no disruption to your supply

-The potential savings could be significant, as indicated by the Competition and Markets Authority (CMA) which is investigating the business energy market.
+The potential savings could be significant, as indicated by the Competition and Markets Authority (CMA) which is trying to reform the business energy market.

 It's the customers who end up doing nothing that we're probably most upset about because doing nothing means you'll get done